LMAX-Exchange/intellijLint/README.md

 Checker Framework, but rather just to make it easier to work with code that is expected to pass the unit check provided by checker.

+Also includes a bonus inspection checking that you don't assign null to an Optional, or variations thereof.

 #### Why?

 At [LMAX](https://www.lmax.com/) we rely on the checker framework to make sure we keep our price and